enasisnetwork/enrobie/README.md

 ```
 Replace `../../Persistent/enrobie-prod.yml` with your configuration file.

+## Using the Ainswer plugin
+These dependencies are not automatically installed but are required when
+using the new `AinswerPlugin`.
+Install the following when using that.
+- `pydantic-ai-slim`
+- `pydantic-ai-slim[anthropic]`
+- `pydantic-ai-slim[openai]`

 ## Deploying the service
 It is possible to deploy the project with the Ansible roles located within
 the [Orchestro](https://github.com/enasisnetwork/orchestro) project!
 Below